2 hour tour duration

 Marine Heatwaves and Climate Change

-Marine heatwaves and climate change can impact bioluminescence positively due to altered ecological conditions, increased nutrient availability, adaptation, shifts in ecosystem dynamics, and changes in symbiotic relationships.
+Bioluminescence can be affected positively if you read here about Marine heatwaves, as well as being affected by climate change due to altered ecological conditions, increased nutrient availability, adaptation, shifts in ecosystem dynamics, and changes in symbiotic relationships.
 This helps SNM forecast our bioluminescence tours due to sea surface temperatures.
 The rise in ocean temperatures may favor the growth and distribution of bioluminescent organisms, leading to an overall increase in bioluminescence.
 However, while this phenomenon is noteworthy, it does not outweigh the severe negative consequences of climate change, including ocean acidification, rising sea levels, and biodiversity loss.
 Efforts to mitigate climate change and protect marine ecosystems are crucial for maintaining a sustainable and balanced environment.

 Check out our booking tab, click the book now button or fill an enquiry here.